jronallo/jronallo.github.com/source/_posts/2012-02-11-when-is-enough-metadata.markdown

 * calories
 * review (nested)

-**Context** Once someone gets to a website, especially if they get to a view of a single resource, it is important to orient the user to the site.
+**Context.** Once someone gets to a website, especially if they get to a view of a single resource, it is important to orient the user to the site.
 While much of this has to do with design, much of this context setting can be helped with better metadata.
 Does the thing the user is looking at make sense without having arrived at the page through other pages on the same site?

-**Further Discovery** Metadata can help make the site sticky by providing other facets for exploring the site.
+**Further Discovery.** Metadata can help make the site sticky by providing other facets for exploring the site.
 So while site search and browse may be secondary to open Web search, it is still important to have metadata to provide some way to get to other parts of a site.

-**Social** Are you collecting enough metadata in a good format for exposing through social sharing buttons on your site?
+**Social.** Are you collecting enough metadata in a good format for exposing through social sharing buttons on your site?
 When you implement these buttons you can have some information pre-filled for the user that clicks the button.
 Making this content attractive can impact whether other folks come to your site based on their social network.
 For the most part this will be covered by good titles and descriptions, but as social search becomes more important this will be a space to watch.

 ## Other Web Uses For Metadata

-Discoverability is only one part of how metadata can work on the web.
+Dhttp://www.ala.org/acrl/sites/ala.org.acrl/files/content/conferences/confsandpreconfs/national/2011/papers/automating_digital_s.pdfiscoverability is only one part of how metadata can work on the web.
 There are many other external services that can be enabled and interoperability that can be powered by Web metadata.
 Syndication feeds rely on having dates for when resources are created and updated.

 In many cases what is metadata about something in turn becomes data for another purpose.
 The same metadata that can be used to trigger Rich Snippets could be [extracted and reused for metadata aggregations](/blog/dpla-strawman-technical-proposal/) or some other calculations or data mining performed.
 It will be possible to have information for an Event from one application be dragged and dropped into a Web-based calendar application.
 Many of the services which this data could enable are yet to be implemented.

-## Tools

 ## Conclusion